r-oc/suckless/README.md

   - BOXDRAW
   - ALPHA

+# dmenu
-# dmenu - dynamic menu
+dmenu - dynamic menu
 ============================
 dmenu is an efficient dynamic menu for X.